Sivaraghavi/SignLanguageActionDetection/README.md

 # SignLanguageActionDetection

-*Example of landmark detection on a video frame using MediaPipe for sign language gesture recognition.*

 This repository contains the code and resources for the **SignLanguageActionDetection** project, a machine learning-based system designed to detect and classify sign language actions from video input.
 The project focuses on recognizing gestures such as "hello," "thanks," and "iloveyou," enabling applications that enhance communication accessibility for the hearing-impaired and integrate sign language into interactive systems.

 ## Key Features